kimberlyhoward/portfolio/README.md

-# portfolio
+# Portfolio
 A website about me.
+My life as a developer.
 ![GitHub Logo](/img/screenshot.PNG)